Republican-led states sue to block Biden protections for transgender students | Law-Order

 In a lawsuit filed on Monday, Republican Texas Attorney General Ken Paxton said the Supreme Court's decision in Bostock v.
 Clayton County did not extend beyond Title VII to other federal laws prohibiting sex discrimination.
 That lawsuit, along with a separate one filed by Republican state attorneys general in Louisiana, Mississippi, Montana and Idaho, argued the rule unlawfully interprets Title IX in a way that conflicts with the statute's text, which they said since its enactment has defined "sex" as a person's biological sex.

-Courts often rely on interpretations of Title VII when analyzing Title IX as both laws bar discrimination on the basis of sex.
 The states said that unless the rule was vacated, schools would be prohibited from distinguishing between biological males and females in athletic and educational opportunities and would be required to allow transgender students to use restrooms and locker rooms conforming to their gender identities.
+An Education Department spokesperson in a statement said it crafted the rule "to give complete effect to the Title IX statutory guarantee that no person experiences sex discrimination in federally funded education."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)